Key facts

 Our dynamic and NMC-accredited curriculum ensures you will qualify with knowledge and skills to deliver safe and effective care, which is responsive to the changing climate in children and young people’s nursing.

 Children’s nurses play an integral role in acute and community healthcare settings.
-As such we work closely with our practice partners to offer a breadth and depth of placements throughout the programme.
-You can explore opportunities in specialised areas, such as health visiting teams, neonatal units, children’s intensive care and Leicester City Healthy Together School Nursing Service.
+As such, we work closely with our practice partners to offer a breadth and depth of placements throughout the programme.
+You can explore opportunities in specialised areas, such as Primary Care, palliative care, Teenage Cancer Trust Unit, neonatal units, children’s intensive care, and at one of the world's busiest ECMO centres with one of the only remaining Diana Children's Nursing Teams in the UK.

 Placements are typically provided across the East Midlands, in Leicester, Leicestershire and Rutland and sometimes in surrounding counties.
 In your placement, you will work alongside practice supervisors and practice assessors to learn the practical application of nursing relevant to your chosen field.

 We encourage you to challenge yourself, completing a variety of assessments to demonstrate theoretical knowledge and practical skills.
 You will develop expert communication skills, an understanding of cognitive development and how this influence both childhood perception of illness and care delivery.
-During the course, students also have access to updated facilities, utilising simulation suites, VR technology and LearningSpace software.
+During the course, students also have access to updated facilities, utilising simulation suites, Virtual Reality technology, and LearningSpace software.

 • Study in our newly renovated facilities which comprise of simulated clinical settings and the latest teaching technology allowing you to practice your nursing skills in a safe and supportive environment.